sidramesh2018/calc/docs/environment.md

 * `DEBUG` is a boolean value that indicates whether debugging is enabled (this should always be false in production).

+* `DEBUG_LOG_SQL` is a boolean value that indicates whether SQL statements sent to the database should be logged to the console.

 * `DEBUG_HTTPS` is a boolean value that indicates whether the site should consider itself to be served over HTTPS while debugging is enabled.
 This can be useful if you want to develop